dendisuhubdy/Deep-Learning-with-Caffe/README.md

 2. [Things to know while training your first net](https://github.com/arundasan91/Deep-Learning-in-Caffe/blob/master/Caffe_Things_to_know.md)

 3. [How to properly setup ImageNet dataset for training the ImageNet model in Caffe](https://github.com/arundasan91/Deep-Learning-in-Caffe/blob/master/Imagenet/How-to-properly-set-up-Imagenet-Dataset.md)

-I am planning to add more content on:

-1. Training Comvolutional Neural Networks with CIFAR10 dataset.

-2. Training on GPU and benchmarking.

-3. Cloud Services for Machine Learning.

-4. Training Reccurent Neural Networks using Caffe.